 (8) 15 contact hours in crisis or trauma counseling*

 3,000 hours of post-master’s supervised counseling experience.
 1,750 have to be Direct Client Contact hours Areas with guidance on hours: 500 hours max for group counseling, 250 hours max for phone crisis counseling, 150 hours minimum of clinical experience in a hospital or community mental health setting; combined total of 1,250 hours combined total max: (A) Direct supervisor contact.
 (B) Client centered advocacy.
 (C) 250 hours max in administering tests, (D) 250 hours max in attending conferences.

-California Counseling Exams Required
+California LPC Exams Required

 NCMHCE (as of January 1, 2014) – taken after experiential requirements have been fulfilled.
 AND California Law and Ethics Examination– taken while acquiring supervision

 Licensed as a professional clinical counselor, marriage and family therapist, clinical psychologist, clinical social worker, or physician and surgeon who is certified in psychiatry by the American Board of Psychiatry and Neurology, with two years of clinical experience and has received professional training in supervision, has not provided therapeutic services to the clinical counselor trainee or intern and has a current and valid license that is not under suspension or probation.

 The board may issue a license to a person who, at the time of application, has held for at least two years, a valid license as a professional clinical counselor, or other counseling license that allows the applicant to independently provide clinical mental health services in another jurisdiction of the United States, if the education and supervised experience requirements are substantially equivalent to those in California and the person successfully completes the examinations required by the board and pays the required fees.
 Applications for reciprocity will be accepted beginning January 1, 2011.
 Those who apply after January 1, 2014 must meet additional core content requirements that take effect in 2012.